ernesto-elsaesser/txt2map/README.md

 The [Geoparser](parser.py) can be used directly from Python code, or via the included web server.

 The [Web Server](server.py) listens on port 80 for POST requests with text as body.
 The response is a JSON object.
 If the client sends an `Accept` header with MIME type `text/plain` the server will format the output as dense and human-readable plain text.
-The server further serves a simple web form on any GET request.
+For manual use the server also provides a simple HTML form (as response to GET requests on any path).

-The repository also provides a [Dockerfile](Dockerfile) which can be used to build a Docker container that runs the web server.
+The repository also contains a [Dockerfile](Dockerfile) which can be used to build a Docker container that runs the web server.

 ## Data